 Start simply with this recipe for BBQ Cauliflower coated in a blend of oil and barbecue sauce.
 To complement it, serve in a rice bowl with whole grain Brown Rice with homemade coleslaw.
 To cook the florets more evenly, make sure to flip halfway through cooking.

 On account of its meaty texture, cauliflower is also great for using in vegetarian recipes instead of meat.
-Try this dish of Roasted Buffalo Cauliflower Rice Bowl coated with melted butter and brown sugar, chili powder, cumin, coriander, oregano, garlic powder, salt and pepper.
+Try one of our enticing jasmine rice recipes — This Roasted Buffalo Cauliflower Rice Bowl is coated with melted butter and brown sugar, chili powder, cumin, coriander, oregano, garlic powder, salt and pepper.
 Finally, mix with buffalo sauce before placing in the oven and voilá!

 Make sure to test for doneness by testing with a knife or fork.
 If it pierces smoothly, it’s ready to enjoy.